 And now for your All Access pass:

 Juan’s day begins with a morning strategy meeting to implement a new process that helps improve supplier quality.
 The process includes comparing Six Sigma data against a set of international metrics to provide a baseline and goal for both Company and suppliers.
-He sits down with members of cross-functional teams to brainstorm about the process currently in place and to define a team work plan for enhancing critical information flow.
+He sits down with members of cross-functional teams to brainstorm about the process currently in place and to define a teamwork plan for enhancing critical information flow.

 “Small projects are you doing the work, but a big project like this focuses on strategy and assigning bigger responsibilities to the initiative.
 The good thing about Cummins is our talent here.
 The team gives you the freedom and empowerment to make changes.
-You get a lot of responsibility being put into the project lead role and collaborating within different departments and teams.”
+You get a lot of responsibility being put into the project lead role and collaborating with different departments and teams.”

 After the meeting, the conversation continues flowing during impromptu conversations around the engineering department.
 Juan and his team all enjoy lunch together to escalate some of the ideas.
 It’s a unique scenario where they move from a formal meeting room to the department kitchen to collaborate over food and drink in the department kitchen.
 The team has become a network of tight-knit friends who are at ease with sharing ideas.

 “I really enjoy the camaraderie within my team.
 We often eat lunch together and laugh, everybody gets along here.
 Sometimes the conversation can quickly turn from work responsibilities to children, to soccer and then right back to work again.”

 After the lunch meeting, Juan has an international conference call with one of the 25 suppliers that he partners with.
 It’s a call to review training initiatives with new members of the team who are being brought up to speed on how Cummins looks to improve best practices over time.